influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0b/introduction/installation.md

 ### Requirements

 * Your InfluxEnterprise [license key](TODO: LINK HERE)
-* A functioning InfluxDB cluster
+* A functioning InfluxDB cluster (have your meta servers' IP addresses handy)
 * A server (the server can be part of the cluster or separate from the cluster)

 ### Install PostgreSQL and InfluxEnterprise